 We've been talking about this a lot, but make sure all pages load securely.
 This is a "must do" thing for sure.
 All new websites launched today have every page secure.

 Google and website browsers are making a bigger deal about any website page that isn't secure and you don't want the negativity associated with your website.
 This is now the norm, so do it.

-Here's another one we've been talking about but going to PHP 7 increases speed (pretty dramatically) and increases security.
+Here's another one we've been talking about but going to the latest version of PHP 7 increases speed (pretty dramatically) and increases security.
 You'll have to do this eventually because previous versions of PHP will soon not be supported, so why not take advantage of it now?

 This upgrade usually takes more than just a setting on a server.
 Since the core PHP code has changed quite a bit, some older code might not work.
 Any website going to PHP 7 must be tested thoroughly.
 We've done a lot of this work and we're very often setting up a staging site to test all functionality.
 This process does take time but the speed increase is well worth it.
 Do it once and you benefit going forward.